 - It’s healthy!
 Loaded with amino acids, fibre, and antioxidants, quinoa is a powerhouse of nutrients.
 And it’s gluten-free!

-Ingredients for One Pot Ground Turkey Instant Pot Meal
+Ingredients for Instant Pot Turkey Quinoa Bowls

 - Ground meat: You will need ground turkey, chicken, or beef, with poultry being the leaner choice.
 I have made it using ground beef and the results were still amazing.